-- For those who have joined the Victim Notification Scheme (VNS), information that you are entitled to receive under section 16(3) of the Criminal Justice (Scotland) Act 2003 will be provided to you by the Scottish Prison Service (SPS) within two working days.
-This consists of the following: - The date of the prisoner's release (other than being granted temporary release);
+For those who have joined the Victim Notification Scheme (VNS), information that you are entitled to receive under section 16(3) of the Criminal Justice (Scotland) Act 2003 will be provided to you by the Scottish Prison Service (SPS) within 2 working days.

+This consists of the following:

-- If the prisoner dies, his date of death; - If the prisoner has been transferred out of our custody; - That the prisoner is, for the first time, entitled to be considered for temporary release; - o That the prisoner is unlawfully at large; or - That the prisoner who was released or was unlawfully at large has been returned to custody. - If you write to SPS about any matter concerning the Victim Notification Scheme, they will respond within 5 working days. - Where a telephone enquiry cannot be answered by SPS at the time, they will call you back within one working day. - For those victims of offenders sentenced to less than 18 months, they will notify you of the date of release or escape of the offender within 2 working days of confirmation that you are an eligible victim.
-They will do this either in writing or by telephone where you have provided a current contact number. - For victims who have joined the Victim Notification Scheme, and have expressed a desire to make representations in relation to licence conditions under section 17 of the Criminal Justice (Scotland) Act 2003, SPS will write to you to seek your representations no less than two weeks before any decision will be taken on release: - On Home Detention Curfew; - On temporary release (but only on the first occasion that the prisoner is considered); or - By the Parole Board for Scotland. - For those victims of life sentenced offenders who have joined the Victim Notification Scheme, and have expressed a desire to make representations in relation to licence conditions under section 17 of the Criminal Justice (Scotland) Act 2003, SPS will provide you with an opportunity to make representations in person, orally or in writing before any decision is taken on the first occasion that the prisoner is considered for temporary release.
+- the date of the prisoner's release (other than being granted temporary release); - if the prisoner dies, their date of death; - whether the prisoner has been transferred out of our custody; - that the prisoner is, for the first time, entitled to be considered for temporary release; - · that the prisoner is unlawfully at large; or - that the prisoner who was released or was unlawfully at large has been returned to custody. - 2.
+If you write to SPS about any matter concerning the Victim Notification Scheme, they will respond within 5 working days. - 3.
+Where a telephone enquiry cannot be answered by SPS at the time, they will call you back within 1 working day. - 4.
+For those victims of offenders sentenced to less than 18 months, they will notify you of the date of release or escape of the offender within 2 working days of confirmation that you are an eligible victim.
+They will do this either in writing or by telephone where you have provided a current contact number. - 5.
+For those of you who have joined the Victim Notification Scheme, and have expressed a desire to make representations in relation to licence conditions under section 17 of the Criminal Justice (Scotland) Act 2003, SPS will write to you to seek your representations no less than two weeks before any decision will be taken on release: - on Home Detention Curfew; - on temporary release (but only on the first occasion that the prisoner is considered); or - by the Parole Board for Scotland. - 6.
+For those victims of life-sentenced offenders who have joined the Victim Notification Scheme, and have expressed a desire to make representations in relation to licence conditions under section 17 of the Criminal Justice (Scotland) Act 2003, SPS will provide you with an opportunity to make representations in person, orally or in writing before any decision is taken on the first occasion that the prisoner is considered for temporary release.